 🏁 🍇 🍉

-This is the minimum structure every program must have. 🏁 is a special part of the language after which comes a code block.
+This is the basic structure every program must have. 🏁 is a special part of the language after which comes a code block.
 Every code block begins with 🍇 and ends with 🍉.

 When the program is run the code block after 🏁 is executed.

 As you can see our program does not do anything at the moment, so let’s add a greeting.